Perl-Apollo/Corinna/templates/rfc/classes.md

 ## Inheritance

-Corinna supports single inheritance via the `:isa` attribute.
+Corinna supports single inheritance via the `:isa` modifier.
 You may optionally add a version number to the name of the class you're inheriting from to show the minimum allowed version of the class.